davatorium/rofi/INSTALL.md

 ### Fedora

-You can build it on Fedora 27 or 28, you would need to have these external libraries beside the build packages that were mentioned above:
+You can build it on Fedora 27 or 28, you would need to have the developer versions for some of the packages that were mentioned above:

 ```
 sudo dnf install -y pango pango-devel cairo cairo-devel glib2 glib2-devel librsvg2 librsvg2-devel libxkbcommon libxkbcommon-devel libxkbcommon-x11 libxkbcommon-x11-devel libxcb libxcb-devel startup-notification startup-notification-devel xcb-util xcb-util-devel xcb-util-wm xcb-util-wm-devel xcb-util-xrm xcb-util-xrm-devel check check-devel